alptdogan/Find-a-Therapist/README.md

 App does not actually differs for logins as clients, therapists nor an admin.
 Might add a registration layer later.

-I should also work on authentication which will be updated soon.
+I should also work on authorization which will be updated soon.
 Have a nice day!